 Government funding to assist Councils in responding to the outbreak has been announced, however there is a risk that pressures facing Councils may not be fully funded by Government grants.
 These pressures include additional costs incurred, reductions in income generated and planned savings achievable.
 Increases in the average loans fund interest rate are also anticipated with reductions in cash flows to the Council resulting in short term investments with lower yields.
 The position is being closely monitored and budget plans for 2020/21 and beyond will have to be reviewed accordingly, together with the Council's policy for the utilisation of reserves.
-As the multi-year grant settlements anticipated from the Scottish and UK Governments from 2021/22 onwards are now unlikely to be announced this year, the Council will also have to review its planned approach of setting a detailed 3 year budget.
-A report to Council on 24 June 2020 will address these issues and we will continue to work with COSLA and the Scottish Government to ensure that future financial plans align and take cognisance of the new financial pressures faced.
+As the multi-year grant settlements anticipated from the Scottish and UK Governments from 2021/22 onwards are now unlikely to be announced this year, the Council on 24 June 2020 will address these issues and we will continue to work with COSLA and the Scottish Government to ensure that future financial plans align and take cognisance of the new financial pressures faced.